Even for a place that gets a ton of snow, this was a record-breaking two days for Erie

 Story highlights

-- A total of 54.5 inches of snow fell on Erie, Pennsylvania over the past couple days
+- A grand total of 62.9 inches of snow fell on Erie, Pennsylvania since Christmas Eve

 - More snow is expected through Wednesday